 Talk To Your Patients

 The volatile weather in Oklahoma can be scary for kids and adolescents.
 Pediatricians can help parents and caregivers prepare children for frightening weather or with coping after a disaster.
 We’ve compiled a few resources from HealthyChildren.org that you can download below.

 Getting Your Family Prepared for a Disaster Download Spanish Version

 Tornado Preparedness: Tips for Families Download Spanish Version

 Lightning & Sports Safety: When Thunder Roars Go Indoors Download Spanish Version

 Lightning & Storm Safety (audio)

 In 2013 in response to the El Reno, Moore, and Shawnee tornadoes, the Chapter received funding from Friends of Children to develop a Pediatric Disaster Mental Health Intervention (PDMHI) CME course.
 The purpose was to help enable pediatric primary care providers to address mental health care needs with their patients and in their community.
 These recorded sessions are available at http://www.okaap.org/pdmhi-videos/ or you can request a DVD copy by calling or emailing the Chapter.

-Dr. Eve Switzer and Dr. Curtis Knoles chair the Chapter Disaster Preparedness Committee.
-Last year they attended a Disaster Preparedness Table Top Exercise at the CDC.
-One takeaway from that exercise was to remind every pediatrician to make sure your office or facility is signed up to receive disaster alerts from the Oklahoma Health Alert Network.
-You can email the OK-HAN at email@example.com to sign up.
-Don’t hesitate to reach out to the Chapter or Dr. Switzer and Dr. Knoles who can point you to more disaster preparedness resources.
+Dr. Curtis Knoles chairs the Chapter Disaster Preparedness Committee and would like to remind every pediatrician to make sure your office or facility is signed up to receive disaster alerts from the Oklahoma Health Alert Network.
+You can email the OK-HAN at firstname.lastname@example.org to sign up.
+Don’t hesitate to reach out to the Chapter or Dr. Knoles who can point you to more disaster preparedness resources.